 As the spring air settles in, the daylight hours get longer, and our positivity shifts.
 But that glistening sunshine may cast a harsh light on the parts of your home and your life that need a good reset after this COVID year.
 Spring cleaning and decluttering can ignite fresh ideas and increase productivity.
 Both cleaning and the resulting tidiness and spaciousness can help reduce stress and anxiety.
 This is a great time to get your house and your mental health in check as we transition back to ‘normal’.
 You’ll help yourself and your Neurodiverse kids to create an optimal ecosystem so the re-entry back to school feels organized and fresh.
 Follow these steps in our Spring Spankin’ Clean Checklist to get started and map out your plan of action.

-1. Strategize your spring cleaning.
+1. Strategize your spring cleaning and decluttering.

 Instead of stressing about devoting an entire day or weekend to spring cleaning, take a different approach.
 It will probably be more productive for you to tackle different aspects of decluttering and cleaning in phases.
 Dedicate short windows of time to particular areas of your house, so the task feels less overwhelming.
 If trying to clean the kitchen, the office and living room in one day sounds like too (it does to me!), pick one room to approach.